Lin Teng-chiao

 Lin Teng-chiao (林騰蛟 (Lín Téngjiāo)) is a Taiwanese politician who has been the Administrative Deputy Minister of Education since 20 May 2016.

 Early life and education

-Lin obtained his bachelor's degree in computer science and information engineering from Tamkang University, a master's degree in industrial relations and a master's degree in China studies from National Taiwan Normal University (NTNU) and Tamkang University, respectively, and a doctoral degree in industrial education from NTNU.
+Lin graduated from Tamkang University with a bachelor's degree in computer science and information engineering.
+He then earned a master's degree in industrial relations from National Taiwan Normal University and a second master's degree in Chinese studies from Tamkang University.
+He also earned his Ph.D. in industrial education from National Taiwan Normal University.